LON - YTO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Toronto costs $418 on the route between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ).
-Over the past month, this route was, on average, 5% cheaper than other London-Toronto routes.
-It is also the most popular route.
+The absolute cheapest return flight from London to Toronto costs $445 on the route between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ).
+However, over the past month, flights between London Gatwick Airport (LGW) and Toronto Pearson Intl Airport (YYZ) were, on average, 1% cheaper than other London-Toronto routes.
+The most popular route is between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ).

 What’s the cheapest day of the week to fly from London to Toronto?